Life insurance is a way to help ensure that your loved ones are taken care of if you’re no longer around.

 Even into the 21st century, applying for a policy quote can still be a drag.
 Many insurance companies require prospective clients to undergo a complete medical exam, including waiting for results from lab work, and providing a great deal of information—like a motor vehicle report, medical background check, and prescription history—in order to get a life insurance quote.

-Term life policies offered by Lemonade skip over this headache, and avoid a medical exam.
+Lemonade offers life insurance without a medical exam, and skips over that whole headache.
 Instead, all that’s required is a series of questions, answered online, that helps us decide what life insurance coverage we might be able to offer you.

 We ask about your lifestyle and health, and crunch numbers on some additional info, like your medical history, prescriptions, and prior experience with insurance.
 This replaces the info we’d need from a medical exam.
 And it allows us, as long as you’re approved, to get you set up fast.
 Who doesn’t love fast?